Values – Every Generation Ministries

 - Incarnational Ministry – In Colossians 1:15-29, we see the very heart of incarnational ministry.
 Minimizing the barrier separating God and humanity, Jesus Christ chose to identify with humanity (Hebrews 4:15) by taking on the form of a man, becoming one of us.
 He effected his purpose for the world from within it.
 Affirming incarnational ministry, EGM believes the local church is best served from within, with the fewest cultural and linguistic barriers possible.

 - Stewardship of Resources – God has entrusted us with resources and we are accountable to Him for the stewardship of those resources.
 The parable of the talents (Matthew 25) makes it clear that God expects us to maximize His resources.
 Within many cultures there are mature Christian leaders whom God has called to minister to children.
 Working with these leaders maximizes the financial resources of the ministry.

 For these two reasons, EGM seeks out local Christian leaders who share the vision that God has given.
 We partner with those leaders to develop national ministries that will transform children in Christ through His Church.

 We believe that our ministry should pursue excellence in the wise stewardship of the resources that God has entrusted us.
 In all that we do we are committed to excellence in how we reflect Jesus Christ in our ministry and within our organization.

 Our commitment to excellence affects all aspects of the ministry.
 We are particularly concerned about excellence in:

-- our handling of mission finances and other material resources,
+- Handling of mission finances and other material resources

-- relationships within the ministry staff and leadership of EGM,
+- Relationships within the ministry staff and leaders of EGM

-- and relationships with the supporters of our ministry
+- Relationships with the supporters of our ministry